Studies are showing that olive oil is beneficial for many aspects of our health.

 Millions of people worldwide would like to have stronger, longer, more brilliant looking hair and nails.
-There are very few nutritional supplements supported by research studies showing they help natural hair growth and nail strength, but MSM is one of them.
+There are very few nutritional supplements supported by research studies showing they help hair growth and nail strength, but MSM for hair growth is one of them.

 According to the book “The Miracle of MSM” by doctors Jacob and Lawrence, “MSM is one-third sulfur and sulfur has the reputation for being nature’s ‘beauty mineral’ for keeping the hair healthy and the complexion youthful.”

 MSM sulfur (methyl-sulphonyl-methane) is a white, odorless, water-soluble element found in nature and in foods such as milk, fresh fruits, vegetables, seafood and meat.
 It is especially high in eggs, onions, garlic, asparagus and broccoli.
 Sulfur has a long tradition of healing and throughout history, doctors have prescribed mineral hot springs rich in sulfur to their ill patients.
 Food processing methods such as heating, washing and freezing, all deplete MSM in foods, making daily replenishment beneficial.

 While MSM is best known for its arthritis and pain relieving benefits, it also helps to form keratin, which is the main protein found in hair, nails and skin.
 The ‘beauty mineral’ study was published in Total Health Magazine and is called “MSM – Increased Hair Growth, Nail Length and Nail Thickness”, by Ronald M. Lawrence, M.D.